Pleasant Valley High School is proud to be able to offer the world

 is acknowledged around the world for providing challenging programs and

-rigorous assessment through high quality curriculum for over forty
+rigorous assessment through high quality curriculum for over fifty years.

 IB is an integrated program of study which emphasizes